thecaffeinedev/Seismic-Data-Analysis/README.md

 'seismic bumps' data set can be found at https://archive.ics.uci.edu/ml/datasets/seismic-bumps .

+### Agenda

+Task of hazards prediction bases on the relationship between the energy of recorded tremors and seismoacoustic activity with the possibility of rockburst occurrence.
+With the information about the possibility of hazardous situation occurrence, an appropriate supervision service can reduce a risk of rockburst .

 ### Problem Statement

 Our analysis attempts to use logistic regression techniques to predict whether a seismic